Shadows of the Pomegranate Tree: Tolerance versus extremism

 Throughout the novel, the residents of the final stronghold of Granada are trapped by oncoming attacks by Christians who would not accept them due to their religious and cultural affiliations.
 Efforts are made by Umar and Zuhayr, who seek to protect their final holdings of southern Iberia, but find themselves unable to reach a solution with their Christian rivals due to Ximenes' extremist view toward Christianity.
-Ubaydallah makes a final plea to the Christians to prevent further violence, and in exchange, he offered to convince the entire village to Christianity.
+Ubaydallah makes a final plea to the Christians to prevent further violence, and in exchange, he offered to convince the entire village to accept Christianity.
 This plea was ultimately rejected and was met with raids on Banu Hudayl, highlighting that the conflict between Al-Andalus and the Christians was never about religious differences, but rather of culture, in which remains of Al-Andalus was essentially erased.

 Historical accuracy

 Towards the end of Chapter 12, Yazid ate a salad of "radishes, onions, and tomatoes".
-However, the tomato originated in western South America and Central America.
-It would not have been available in the Granada area at the time of the story.
+However, the tomato originated in western South America and Central America It would not have been available in the Granada area at the time of the story.